 - Stiff-legged dead-lifts

-- Seated one-leg bent-knee heel raises
+- Standing one-leg heel raises

 I’ll hold a vacuum, while expanding my ribcage, occasionally upon thought.